AshrafHanyy/AshrafHanyy.github.io/content/blog/Reflecting on-2023/index.md

 7. Secured my first internship at NBE.
 8. Secured a freelance position to develop a company's website.
 9. Met the Minister of Education.
-10. Organized the school's participation at the ICPC..
+10. Organized the school's participation at the ICPC.

 ### The Psychological Effect It Had on Me.